|

 use a LCD shutter system - two images are alternately displayed on screen

-and the glasses alternately hide one of the player's eye.
-This is why it looks like the screen
+and the glasses alternately hide one of the player's eye - this is why it looks like the screen

-is flickering if you are not wearing the special glasses.
+simply flickers if you are not wearing the special glasses.
 Other techniques exist, like

 the two color anaglyph with red-cyan filters used in games such as